 My feeling is that indie publishing is far easier when an author already has an audience – so, moving from a traditional publisher to going it alone.
 However, I’ve encountered some authors just starting out who aren’t even considering traditional publishing; they’re going straight to indie.

 If you do your research and are up for the challenges, then it could work for you.
 I know of several indie publishing success stories — books that were self-published and then picked up by a major publisher.

 I should point out that I’ve never self-published anything — all of my personal experience has been in traditional publishing — so do take my thoughts with a grain of salt.

-The bottom line before going this route is to do your research, know exactly what you’re getting into and what you can realistically expect from it.
+The bottom line before going this route is to do your research, and be wary of exactly what you’re getting into and what to realistically expect from it.
 And as with all publishing, don’t give up the day job just yet.